zalenix/portaldocs/portal-sdk/templates/portalfx-extension-deployment.md

-The page you have rquested has moved to [top-extensions-deployment.md](top-extensions-deployment.md).
+The page you have requested has moved to [top-extensions-deployment.md](top-extensions-deployment.md).